raghavg9/Craftco_Web_Crawler/README.md

 ## Description of the problem

 The goal of this exercise is to parse and extract different statistics from the robots.txt files.
-We will use the data from the CommonCrawl project ([https://commoncrawl.org/](https://commoncrawl.org/)).
+I will use the data from the CommonCrawl project ([https://commoncrawl.org/](https://commoncrawl.org/)).
 CommonCrawl is a project that crawls the web and stores the data in a public S3 bucket using WARC format ([https://en.wikipedia.org/wiki/Web_ARChive](https://en.wikipedia.org/wiki/Web_ARChive)).

 The robots.txt ([https://en.wikipedia.org/wiki/Robots_exclusion_standard](https://en.wikipedia.org/wiki/Robots_exclusion_standard)) is a file that is used by web crawlers to identify which parts of the website should not be crawled.
 The file is located in the root of the website and it is expected to be in the following format: